Liquid Cooling for Electric Vehicles

 Conversely, decreasing temperatures slow the chemical reactions that produce its potential energy, reducing efficiency and power.
 Low ambient temperatures also increase charging time and discharge rate and reduce storage capacity, a physical product of ion transfer that has kept jumper cable companies in business for a century.

 Poor thermal management of batteries, whether resulting in either excessively high or low temperatures, can thus decrease battery capacity and performance and even increase combustion, safety and reliability risks.
-Liquid cooling for EV batteries is often utilized to control temperatures and keep them within their optimal operating range.
+Liquid cooling systems for EV batteries is often utilized to control temperatures and keep them within their optimal operating range.

 Thermal Management for Inverters and Traction Drives